c0ffee2code/bno08x_i2c_spi_MicroPython/README.md

 ## Option to Change Sensor Report Frequency

 The sensor report default frequencies are 10 to 20 Hz.
-The number of reports per second that the BNO08X can deliver is dependent the number of reports that a BNO08X is asked to generate.
-Currently, on a Raspberry Pi Pico 2 W with SPI we can support reports with frequencies over 320 Hz (3.1 ms) on some reports.

-Refer to the BNO080_085-Datasheet.pdf (page 50) for Maximum sensor report rates by report type.
+You can request different frequecies and the BNO08X will pick the closest frequency it can provide.

+    bno.enable_feature(BNO_REPORT_ACCELEROMETER, 40)  # enable accelerometer reports at 40 Hertz

 If your code requests faster than the report feature frequency specified, repeated values will be returned.

-    bno.enable_feature(BNO_REPORT_ACCELEROMETER, 40)  # enable accelerometer reports at 40 Hertz

 ## Euler angles, gimbal lock, and quaternions